-Paul Farley supervises 4 postgraduate research students.
-Some of the students have produced research profiles, these are listed below:
+Paul Farley supervises 5 postgraduate research students.
+If these students have produced research profiles, these are listed below:

 Paul Farley was born in Liverpool in 1965 and studied at the Chelsea School of Art.
 He has published four poetry books with Picador: The Boy from the Chemist is Here to See You (which was awarded the Somerset Maugham Award and a Forward Prize in 1998); The Ice Age (winner of the 2002 Whitbread Poetry Prize, and a Poetry Book Society Choice); Tramp in Flames (which was short-listed for the International Griffin Poetry Prize in 2007 and the T.S.
 Eliot Prize); and The Dark Film.
 In 2009 he received the E.M.
 Forster Award from the American Academy of Arts & Letters and a Travelling Scholarship from the Society of Authors.
 He has also written a book on Terence Davies's Distant Voices, Still Lives (British Film Institute, 2006) and in 2007 edited a selection of John Clare for Faber's Poet-to-Poet series.